survivejs/webpack-book/manuscript/03_introduction.md

 This book has been designed to complement [the official documentation of webpack](https://webpack.js.org/).
 The official documentation goes deeper in many aspects, and this book can be considered a companion to it.
 This book is more like a quick walkthrough that eases the initial learning curve while giving food for thought to more advanced users.

 You will learn to develop a composable webpack configuration for both development and production purposes.
-You will also learn advanced techniques that allow you to benefit from some of the greatest features of webpack.
+You will also learn advanced techniques that allow you to benefit from the greatest features of webpack.

 T> This book has focused on webpack 2.
 If you want to apply its techniques to webpack 1, you should see [the official migration guide](https://webpack.js.org/guides/migrating/) as it covers the changes made between the major versions.
 There are also [codemods at the webpack-cli repository](https://github.com/webpack/webpack-cli) for migrating from webpack 1 to 2.